washreve/hyp3-metadata-templates/S1TBX/RTC/README_RTC_S1TBX.txt

 -------------
 ## 3. DEM used to correct the data

 The Digital Elevation Model (DEM) layer is included with standard products, but is optional when placing a custom order for imagery.
-This layer is tagged with -dem.tif
+This layer is tagged with _dem.tif

 The best DEM publicly available for each granule is used in the RTC process, so different granules may be processed using different source DEM layers.
 The resolution of the source DEM varies depending on the location of the granule.
 The DEM is clipped from the source layer to the size needed for full granule coverage, or to the extent of the available DEM source data if full coverage is not available.
 It is then resampled from the native DEM resolution to [SPACING] m for use in RTC processing.